Breaking the Curse of Dimensionality: Diffusion Models Efficiently Learn Low-Dimensional Distributions: Experimental Setups in Section

 \subsection{Learning real-world image data distributions with U-Net}

-To train diffusion models for real-world image datasets, we use the DDPM++ architecture \cite{song2020score} for the U-Net and variance preserving (VP) \cite{song2020score} noise scheduler.
+To train diffusion models for real-world image datasets, we use the DDPM++ architecture \cite{song2020score} for U-Net and variance preserving (VP) \cite{song2020score} noise scheduler.
 The U-Net is trained using the Adam optimizer \cite{kingma2014adam}, a variant of SGD in \Cref{alg:1}.
 We set the learning rate $\eta = 10^{-3}$, batch size $M = 512$, and the total number of iterations $10^5$.
+To empirically estimate \eqref{def:gl_score}, we set $M = 10^4$.